AI, progress & app workflow

 Section 2

-For "How to use no-upload planning tools without turning progress into pressure", the safest answer starts with context.
-During a low-energy week where consistency matters more than ambition, "How to use no-upload planning tools without turning progress into pressure" has one practical test: whether anything changes in behavior.
-A useful answer for "How to use no-upload planning tools without turning progress into pressure" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
-Try the smallest version first for "How to use no-upload planning tools without turning progress into pressure": treat reminders as support rather than a score.
-Then ask whether.
+For "Progress use: no-upload planning tools", the safest answer starts with context.
+During a low-energy week where consistency matters more than ambition, "Progress use: no-upload planning tools" has one practical test: whether anything changes in behavior.
+A useful answer for "Progress use: no-upload planning tools" helps the reader check whether reminders reduce friction or add pressure before it asks for an install.
+Try the smallest version first for "Progress use: no-upload planning tools": treat reminders as support rather than a score.
+Then ask whether focus-area selection would reduce friction for "Progress use: no-upload planning tools" or simply add another thing to manage.
+Orena should feel useful for "Progress.

 Section 3